 Get hands-on training and a handbook to guide you in the special care your loved one will need.
 Your hospice care team will visit regularly, and you can reach them 24 hours a day, seven days a week by calling Call407-379-0311.

 Is someone always with my loved one?

-After you've met with an admissions nurse, the case manager in charge of your loved one's care will contact you within 24 hours to talk through care details and determine visit needs.
+After you've met with an admissions nurse, the case manager in charge of your loved one's care will contact you to talk through a care plan and determine visit needs.
 The caregiver designated by your loved one or family provides daily care with support from the hospice team.